eippertlab/hfo-cns/README.md

 * Determine the number of burst peaks for each HFO burst ([WaveletCount_EqualWindowCounting.py](GroupLevelAnalyses%2FWaveletCount_EqualWindowCounting.py))
   * As well as related statistical analyses ([WaveletCount_Stats.py](GroupLevelAnalyses%2FWaveletCount_Stats.py))

-## Publication_Images
+## CCA_Resting_State_Validation
-Scripts contained in [Publication_Images](Publication_Images) are used to generate all figures presented in the manuscript and supplement.

-## CCA validation using resting state recordings
 In addition to the main analysis, validation of the results obtained via CCA was performed using resting state recordings which accompany the task-evoked recordings for each participant.
 * [EEG_RestingState_Pipeline.py](EEG_RestingState_Pipeline.py) and [ESG_RestingState_Pipeline.py](ESG_RestingState_Pipeline.py) are
 wrapper scripts used to preprocess the resting state data in a similar fashion to the task-evoked data
-* [CCA_RestingStateValidation](CCA_RestingStateValidation) contains scripts to perform the validation itself
+* [CCA_Resting_State_Validation](CCA_Resting_State_Validation) contains scripts to perform the validation itself
   * [TaskEvoked_RestingState_CCACorrelation_Parallel.py](CCA_RestingStateValidation%2FTaskEvoked_RestingState_CCACorrelation_Parallel.py) performs
   the validation and computes the correlation between iterations of CCA across the entire trial length
   * [TaskEvoked_RestingState_CCACorrelation_CCAWindow.py](CCA_RestingStateValidation%2FTaskEvoked_RestingState_CCACorrelation_CCAWindow.py) takes the
   time courses from the previous step and computes the correlation within only the time window used to train CCA
   * [TaskEvoked_RestingState_CCACorrelation_ShorterWindow.py](CCA_RestingStateValidation%2FTaskEvoked_RestingState_CCACorrelation_ShorterWindow.py) takes the
-  time courses from the previous step and computes the correlation within only from 10ms before to 40ms after the time window used to train CCA
+  time courses from the previous step and computes the correlation from 10ms before to 40ms after the time window used to train CCA
   * [Correlation_SummaryTable_UpperTri.py](CCA_RestingStateValidation%2FCorrelation_SummaryTable_UpperTri.py) computes the average
   absolute correlation across participants
     * [CCA_CorrelationValidation_ttests_UpperTri.py](CCA_RestingStateValidation%2FCCA_CorrelationValidation_ttests_UpperTri.py) performs
     related statistics

+## Publication_Images
+Scripts contained in [Publication_Images](Publication_Images) are used to generate all figures presented in the manuscript and supplement.

 # Required Software
 All scripts run with python 3.9 and MNE 1.0.3, for a detailed list of required packages see [requirements.txt](requirements.txt).